 Other causes of UGIB, as listed in the separate Upper Gastrointestinal Bleeding (includes Rockall Score) article.

 See also separate Upper Gastrointestinal Bleeding (includes Rockall Score) article.

 Management for acute variceal haemorrhage consists of vasoactive drugs, endoscopic band ligation and antibiotics prophylaxis.
 Transjugular intrahepatic portosystemic shunt (TIPS) is reserved for those who do not respond or are unlikely to respond to initial standard management.

-National Institute for Health and Clinical Excellence (NICE) guidance
+National Institute for Health and Care Excellence (NICE) guidance

 - Terlipressin should be offered to patients with suspected variceal bleeding at presentation.
 Treatment should be stopped after definitive haemostasis has been achieved, or after five days, unless there is another indication for its use.

 - Prophylactic antibiotic therapy should be offered at presentation to patients with suspected or confirmed variceal bleeding.
 Antibiotic use significantly reduces the mortality of patients who develop acute UGIB in association with chronic liver disease.

 - Band ligation should be used for patients with UGIB from oesophageal varices.

 - TIPS should be considered if bleeding from oesophageal varices is not controlled by band ligation.